SunnySuite/Sunny.jl/joss/paper.md

 - An interface tailored toward the needs of scattering scientists, with tools for integrating scattering intensities over regions of reciprocal space.
-- Code written entirely in Julia, a language that can achieve speeds comparable to C++ or Fortran while offering a syntax and level of interactivity that will be familiar to users of Python and Matlab.
+- Code written entirely in Julia, a language that can achieve speeds comparable to C++ or Fortran while offering an interactive workflow that will be familiar to users of Python and Matlab.
 - A well documented codebase, an extensive collection of correctness tests, a website featuring many tutorials, and an active Slack channel where users can ask questions.